-Auditors Financial Analysts Investment Banks Rating Agencies (Internal and External) Internal Auditors' performance is governed by the provisions of the International Standards for the Professional Practice of Internal Auditing and BSP prescribed standards and regulations, particularly on rotation of auditors.
-The credit rating agencie potential investors reque scheduled meetings with th st for data and informa Auditors are bound to carry out their functions in accordance with the Employee Discipline Policies and Procedures/Code of Conduct.
-No write-ups, analyses, o Philippine Stock Exchange a opinions and judgments a nd to the public.
-Auditors shall not install nor develop policies and procedures, prepare reports, or execute activities that fall within the scope of its review. information provided to the ese agencies.
+Auditors Financial Analysts Investment Banks Rating Agencies (Internal and External) Internal Auditors' performance is governed by the provisions of the International Standards for the The credit rating agencie Professional Practice of Internal Auditing and BSP prescribed standards and regulations, particularly potential investors reque tion prior to their on rotation of auditors. scheduled meetings with th e Bank's senior officers. on rotation of additions.
+1.6 at har a street have Auditors are bound to carry out their functions in Information provided to the previously disclosed to the • accordance with the Employee Discipline Policies previously disclosed to the Philippine Stock Exchange a na to the public. and Procedures/Code of Conduct.
+No write-ups, analyses, o oninions and judaments a are included in the information provided to the ire iliciaueu ili tile Auditors shall not install nor develop policies and morniation provided to the ase agencies. procedures, prepare reports, or execute activities that fall within the scope of its review.
 The Board Audit and Compliance Committee (BACC) shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the External Auditors (subject to stockholder ratification) based on fair and transparent criteria such as (I) core values, culture and high regard for excellence in audit quality; (ii) technical competence and expertise of auditing staff; (iii) independence; (iv) effectiveness of the audit process; and (v) reliability and relevance of the external auditor's reports.
 The BACC shall set compensation of the external auditor in relation to the scope of its duties and approve in advance all audit engagement fees and terms and all audit related tax compliance and all non-audit engagements with the External Auditors.